afflorld/DE1/README.md

 * **BTNR (Press/Hold):** Resets the square back to its initial center coordinates.
 * **BTNL (Press/Hold):** Moves the square to the left along the X-axis.
 Movement stops when the button is released or the screen edge is reached.
 * **BTNC (Press):** Instantly resets the square's position to the center of the screen.
 * **SW[15:0]: (Switch)** It provides user input from the physical switches on the board.
-The left switche are used to change the drawing pattern.
-The right switche are used to change the color.
+The left switches are used to change the background pattern.
+The right switches are used to change the color of the square.